obsidian-tasks-group/obsidian-tasks/docs/how-to/set-up-custom-statuses.md

     - This will create a new, empty status:
     - ![Settings after adding a new empty status](../images/settings-custom-statuses-added-1.png)
 1. Click on the pencil icon
-    - This will open the status edit modal:
+    - This will open the status edit modal.
+    - Notice the red colouring, to indicate values which are not yet valid.
+    - If you aren't sure why something is invalid, click on the Checkmark button and an explanatory notice will pop up for a few seconds.
     - ![The modal for editing statuses](../images/settings-custom-statuses-dialog-1.png)
-1. Enter the desired values:
+1. Enter the desired values (see the table in Goal above):
     - ![Enter the values for our new status](../images/settings-custom-statuses-dialog-2.png)
-1. Click on the Check button to save the new status, and view the result:
+1. Click on the Checkmark button to save the new status, and view the result:
     - ![After saving the values for the new status](../images/settings-custom-statuses-added.png)
-1. Repeat for the other two statuses and you should see:
+1. Repeat for the other two statuses in Goal above and you should see a clear reflection of the flow of your new statuses
+    - `[!]` -> `[D]` -> `[X]` -> `[!]`:
     - ![After adding the other two new statuses](../images/settings-custom-statuses-important-loop-added.png)

 {: .info }
 > The status changes are applied to newly edited tasks and subsequently opened notes immediately.
 >
-> You do not need to restart Obsidian, unless you want to make Tasks re-read all the tasks in your vault, for example so that searches are aware of the changed statuses.
+> Whilst experimenting and setting up your statuses, you do not need to restart Obsidian, unless you want to make Tasks re-read all the tasks in your vault, for example so that searches are aware of the changed statuses.
+>
+> Once you are happy with your statuses, we recommend restarting Obsidian, to ensure that all tasks and query results use the correct settings.

 {: .warning }
 Tasks currently allows creation of more than one status with the same symbol.
 It silently ignores any duplicate symbols: only the first will be used.
 If in doubt, examine the available statuses in the status dropdown in the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).